SoPat712/MuteSpotifyAds/README.md

 #  MuteSpotifyAds

-**This is a fork of MuteSpotifyAds that will be maintained over the course of Bug Fixes from Spotify to try and combat this app**
+**This is a fork of MuteSpotifyAds that will be maintained over the course of bug fixes from Spotify to try and combat this app**

 [![size](https://img.shields.io/badge/size-10.6%20MB-brightgreen.svg)](https://github.com/simonmeusel/MuteSpotifyAds/releases)
 [![download size](https://img.shields.io/badge/download%20size-3.3%20MB-brightgreen.svg)](https://github.com/simonmeusel/MuteSpotifyAds/releases)